 I took the liberty of looking at the OECD’s data and I compared the fertility rate in the USA vs those of India, South Africa, and Japan.
 While we’re not in as much of a demographic crisis as Japan, it’s small consolation.

 However, the report then assumes that a 2.0 total fertility rate (“TFR”) is going to be the average going forward.
-Given that we’re already at 1.84 and the birthrate is clearly declining over time, I think it’s extremely risky and/or ignorant to use 2.0 TFR in the projections.
+Given that we’re already at 1.84 and the birthrate is declining over time, I think it’s hazardous and ignorant to use 2.0 TFR in the projections.

-The report states that the lower birth rate we’re seeing now is a “deferral, rather than decrease, of birth rates”.
+The report states that the lower birth rate we see now is a “deferral, rather than decrease, of birth rates.”
 I do believe that there is a significant deferral of births.
 Anecdotally, I’ve known plenty of women who put off having their first kid until their mid-thirties.
-However, I also noticed that many couples have a very difficult time conceiving in the latter part of their thirties.
+However, I also noticed that many couples have a tough time conceiving in the latter part of their thirties.
 IVF and nature have their limits.
 To assume that these deferred births will equal the number of births there would have been without a deferral is nonsense.

 The Tier III scenario of 1.80 TFR should be used as a maximum.
 It should be a Tier I assumption.
 To be conservative, maybe it’s best to assume our birth rate will approximate Japan’s over time and get closer to a 1.60 or 1.70 TFR.